courtg47/exercise-catalog/README.md

 # Exercise Catalog Web Application

-This project is a fully functional exercise catalog application which allows users to view various exercise categories and popular exercises within them, including a title, a description of how to perform the exercise, and a YouTube video demonstrating the exercise.
-In addition to viewing, users can add their own exercises, as well as edit and delete exercises (but only exercises they themselves have created).
+This project is a fully functional exercise catalog application which allows users to view various exercise categories and popular exercises within them, including a title, a description, and a YouTube video demonstration.
+In addition to viewing, users can add, edit, and delete their own exercises.
 Users must login with Google Sign-In in order to add, edit, and delete.
 This project fulfills the Item Catalog Application project for Udacity's Full Stack Web Developer program.

 ## Technologies Utilized